 Coco Scholars

-Every year Coco is offering scholarships to support the development of Black college women in the field of Health, Civic Engagement, and the Arts.
+Every year Coco offers scholarships to support the development of Black college women in Health, Civic Engagement, and the Arts.
 The inspiration behind these subject matters is from our parents who were passionate in these areas.
+Below are the 2025 recipients:

 Below are the individual scholarship requirements and details.
 We are so proud of our scholarship recipients, click here to learn more about our past recipients.